FreifunkMD/gluon-docker/README.md

     docker rm ffmc
     docker rmi ffmuc-v2020.1

 The build needs up to 60 GB of hard disk space.
-If the docker environment cannot provide the neccessary space, the paths `/gluon/output` and `/gluon/openwrt/build_dir` should be bound to a different directory:
+If the docker environment cannot provide the neccessary space, the path `/site-ffm` should be bound to a different directory:

     docker run -it --name ffmuc \
-        -v "$(pwd)/firmwares:/gluon/output" \
-        -v "$(pwd)/openwrt_build:/gluon/openwrt/build_dir" \
+        -v "$(pwd)/site-ffm:/site-ffm" \
         ffmuc-v2020.1

-This will create and bind the directories `firmware` and `openwrt_build` in the current working directory to the container's output directories.
+This will create and bind the directory `site-ffm` in the current working directory to the container's output directories.